Are you an introvert, mama?

 She’s SO outgoing, so talkative, so vibrant – I can’t keep up!
 She’s a ball of energy, full of questions about the world she lives in, eager to play games and interact in some way, and always wanting to cuddle if we’re watching a movie or reading a book.

-Now don’t get me wrong – I absolutely LOVE hanging out with K. But when we spend all day together without any independent play, I end the day utterly drained.
-I definitely have an introvert personality, and K definitely does not.
+Now don’t get me wrong – I absolutely LOVE hanging out with my stepdaughter.
+But when we spend all day together without any independent play, I end the day utterly drained.
+I definitely have an introvert personality, and she definitely does not.